VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification: Experiments

 \subsection{Qualitative Comparisons}

-See \cref{fig:qualitative_comparison} for qualitative comparisons.
+We provide qualitative comparisons in \cref{fig:qualitative_comparison}.
 Go-with-the-Flow produces background blur near motion regions, while TORA* suffers from low interaction fidelity, including blurry hands and implausible object transformation.
 Our method achieves more coherent and realistic interactions.
 We refer the reader to the supplementary video for demonstrations of trajectory control accuracy.